Cryptographic controls technical reference

 For every operating system deployment package, you can enable encryption when the package is transferred to computers by using multicast.
 The encryption uses Advanced Encryption Standard (AES).
 If you enable encryption, no additional certificate configuration is required.
 The multicast-enabled distribution point automatically generates symmetric keys for encrypting the package.
 Each package has a different encryption key.
 The key is stored on the multicast-enabled distribution point by using standard Windows APIs.
 When the client connects to the multicast session, the key exchange occurs over a channel encrypted with either the PKI-issued client authentication certificate (when the client uses HTTPS) or the self-signed certificate (when the client uses HTTP).
 The client stores the key in memory only for the duration of the multicast session.

 Encryption for media to deploy operating systems

-When you use media to deploy operating systems and specify a password to protect the media, the environment variables are encrypted by using Advanced Encryption Standard (AES).
+When you use media to deploy operating systems and specify a password to protect the media, the environment variables are encrypted by using Advanced Encryption Standard (AES) with a 128-bit key size.
 Other data on the media, including packages and content for applications, is not encrypted.